ronijan/coonector/README.md

 ### Connector Dev-Tool

-The ability to transfer data from sql db to sf project using doctine.
+The ability to transfer data from sql db to sf project using doctrine.